AlignNetwork/reth-node-builder/README.md

 If the script ran successfully you should be able to run:

-`systemctl start reth-mainnet` - Start Reth Client `systemctl start lighthouse-mainnet` - Start Lighthouse Client `journalctl -u reth-mainnet -f` - Logs of Reth `journalctl -u lighthouse-mainnet -f`- Logs of Lighthouse
+- `systemctl start reth-mainnet` - Start Reth Client

-### Notes:
+- `systemctl start lighthouse-mainnet` - Start Lighthouse Client

-1. On Hetzner I had interactive menus popup to restart defaults, I proceeded forwarded with them, I haven't looked into what exactly they are but it did not seem to affect the server.
+- `journalctl -u reth-mainnet -f` - Logs of Reth
-2. Moonsnap saves a lot of time (only took around 2.5 hrs)
+- `journalctl -u lighthouse-mainnet -f`- Logs of Lighthouse

 ### Directory Structure: